queryluke/masseffect-5e-data/data/powers/warp-cloud.md

 - vanguard
 advancementOptions:
 - name: Burst
-  description: As a bonus action, you can end this spell and force each creature within 2 meters of the cloud to make a
+  description: As a bonus action, you can end this spell and force each creature within <me-distance length="5" /> of the cloud to make a
     Dexterity saving throw.
 A creature takes 4d4 force damage on a failed save or half as much on a successful one.
     This damage increases by 4d4 force damage per spell level.
 - name: Shift
   description: As a bonus action, you can move this cube of warp energy up to 4 meters in any direction you choose.
 It
     can pass through solid objects, but you can only control it's movement while you have line of sight.
 ---
-You fill the air with a highly concentrated warp field 2 meters on each side at a point within range.
-A creature takes 4d4 necrotic damage when it enters the spell area for the first time on a turn or starts its turn there.
+You fill the air with a highly concentrated warp field <me-distance length="5" /> on each side at a point within range.
+A creature takes
+4d4 necrotic damage when it enters the spell area for the first time on a turn or starts its turn there.
 A creature within the cloud is <me-condition id="primed" sub="necrotic"/>.